 Rideshare Protective Barrier by Blink Brands

 Since the virus is airborne, the best way to minimize the risk is by limiting the exposure to respiratory droplets produced by another person’s breathing, coughing, or sneezing.
-Drivers can consider installing protective barriers in cars.
+Drivers can consider installing protective barriers in cars and keep COVID 19 safety products with them all the time.
 These transparent barriers will act as a sneeze guard and will restrict the airflow.
 Order you rideshare safety screen here or Call: 877-433-4466